jsigee87/text-pipeline/README.md

 You can install the module via `pip` by running `pip install text_pipeline` .

 <p>
-To install the various data needed for the underlying modules, we recommend you run the following command and provided script inside your virtual environment.
+To install the various data needed for the underlying modules, we recommend you run the following commands inside your virtual environment.
 If you need help setting up a virtual environment please check out <a href="http://docs.python-guide.org/en/latest/dev/virtualenvs/">The Hitchhiker's Guide to Python</a>, we personally recommend virtualenv.
 </p>

 <pre>
 $ python -m spacy download en
-$ python3 environment_setup.py
+$ python3
+> import nltk
+> nltk.download('punkt')
+> nltk.download('wordnet')
+> nltk.download('words')
+> nltk.download('stopwords')
 </pre>

 ----